 Development of appropriate water quality standards is the core component of the Clean Water Act because water quality standards influence so many other CWA programs.
 These include water quality monitoring, total maximum daily loads (TMDLs), National Pollutant Discharge Elimination System (NPDES) permits, nonpoint source programs, oceans and wetland programs, and source water protection.
 Below is a summary of just a few of the ways in which NEIWPCC is involved with the information sharing, development, and implementation of water quality standards.

 NEIWPCC has a Water Quality Standards Workgroup, which is comprised of our state and federal partners.
 This group meets twice a year or on an as-needed basis.
 The goal of the workgroup is not to seek uniformity in the states' standards and classifications but rather to identify interstate water quality issues.
 The group provides a forum in which to develop solutions and identify and avoid potential future issues through improved communication.
-One tool that we have developed through this workgroup process is an interstate water quality standards matrix (pdf), which is in essence a summary of our member states water quality classifications and standards.
+One tool that we have developed through this workgroup process is an interstate water quality standards matrix, which is in essence a summary of our member states’ water quality classifications and standards.

 For more information on water quality standards and our workgroup, contact Dan Peckham, the coordinator of our Water Quality Standards workgroup.